A case study on applying AI to predict the spread of wildfires in South America

 While we know that this level of performance is not an easily achievable target—especially when previous modeling attempts have used local-specific data in high resolution — we believe that the growing number of available datasets, resources and tools makes it easier for researchers today to focus on the heart of the problem, rather than technical dependencies or setup.

-In our next series, we will discuss the challenges of modeling wildfires with the ML approach, share our lessons learned, and outline the results of our research.
+In AI for Good — Unit8 for WWF pt.
+2, we discuss the challenges of modeling wildfires with the ML approach, share our lessons learned, and outline the results of our research.

 Thanks to Weronika Dranka.